 Peruvian researchers rely on genetic analyses to trace the origins of the Incas, AFP reports.

 The researchers applied their approach to admixed populations, including Latino-American and African-American populations in the US.

 In Genome Research this week: inversion variants mapped in human, non-human primate genomes; transcriptome profiling of maize, sorghum; and more.

-In Science this week: analysis of DNA from ancient North Africans, and more.
+In Science this week: ancient Southeast Asian genomes provide insight on human migration, and more.